Support us 😍

 The latter occurs because any analysis of real populations needs to make approximations and place individuals into groups.
 However, if conducted irresponsibly, stereotyping can lead to a variety of ethically undesirable results.

-Marketers are also reading: The world’s top 20 market research companies
+Marketers are also reading the world’s top 10 market research companies

 Join 5k+ marketers receiving the best marketing tips.